stride3d/stride-docs/en/manual/graphics/low-level-api/spritebatch.md

 ## Create a sprite batch

-Stride offers a easy way to deal will batches of sprites through the @'Stride.Graphics.SpriteBatch' class.
+Stride offers a easy way to deal with batches of sprites through the @'Stride.Graphics.SpriteBatch' class.
 You can use this class to regroup, update, and display sprites efficiently.

 **Code:** Creating a sprite batch